 They have to have enough time to use it to build their confidence, to see different results from their previous behavior, and to develop enough synapses to overtake the bad habits they had prior.

-If you truly want to change your shoppers' experience, you must evolve the way you look at customer service training from once and done to never ending.
+If you truly want to provide an elevated experience for your shoppers, your company must evolve the way you look at customer service training from once and done to never ending.

 Get our weekly newsletter updates.
 Read our mailing consent T&Cs here

 The 5 Shifts Brick-and-Mortar Retailers Are Making to Generate Up to 20% Higher Profits Every Month

 Are you a hungry brick-and-mortar store owner who’s ready for a fresh, people-obsessed strategy?
 This training is for you if you want to grow your business using a powerful customer experience formula proven to make your cash register chirp.